evaliu2002/PetMyDog/Weekly Reports/ReportSeven.md

   - Plans and Goals for the Next Week: Make final adjustements for final release and work on writing JUnit tests.
                                        Check in with the team on any bug reports and also make changes based on peer review results.
+-
+- ##### Kevin Kong
+    - Goals from last week: I will continue finishing up some backend APIs.
+I can write test cases and debug any issues in the code.

+    - Progress and Issues: I finished backend API on my part.

+    - Plans and Goals for the next week: Test the web app and fix any remaining issues.

 - ##### An Nguyen:
   - Goals from last week: Test the CreateDogProfile post request to the back end.
 Create test suite for